 • Preheat the oven to 350 degrees F and line a large baking sheet with parchment paper.

-• In a mixing bowl, stir together the almond butter, eggs, pure maple syrup and vanilla extract until creamy.
+• In a mixing bowl, stir together the almond butter, eggs, and vanilla extract until creamy.ย

-• Transfer the flour mixture to the mixing bowl with the wet mixture and stir well until combined.
-Stir in the remaining ingredients (apple, carrot, raisins, walnuts).
+• Add the remaining ingredients to the bowl with the wet ingredients and stir well until a thick, sticky dough forms.

 Notes